chromium/axiom/doc/build.md

 ## node.js and npm

 Axiom uses a grunt based build, so you'll need [node.js](https://nodejs.org/) to get started.
-I recommend the single-user home-directory based node install, but you're free to install it your own way.
+Installing node in your home directory is a good way to avoid the need for sudo, but you're free to install it however you like.

 The home directory installation goes like this: